Ylvauk/Django-Spotify/README.md

 ## The Request/Response Cycle in Django

-In Unit 2, we learned that in a full-stack web application:

-- Clicking links and submitting forms on the front-end (browser) sends HTTP requests to the web app running on a web server.
-- The web server has a routing mechanism that matches HTTP requests to code.
-- That code typically performs CRUD, then either:
-    - Renders dynamic templates for Read data operations.
-    - Redirects the browser in the case of Create, Update or Delete data operations.

 Once again, let's review this diagram that shows how a request flows through a Django project:

 ![https://i.imgur.com/1fFg7lz.png](https://i.imgur.com/1fFg7lz.png)